-Social Media is still an important source of support resources and information, with members contacting CHECT and our raising awareness on newer platforms, like TikTok and Instagram.
-As well as our main public-facing Facebook page, we have two closed groups for members which are for parents of children with Rb and adults who have had Rb, both of which have seen an increase in membership in the period.
+Social Media is a vital source of support resources and information, with both members and non-members contacting us.
+We also raise awareness utilising all social media channels, including Facebook, Instagram, X, LinkedIn and TikTok.
+As well as our main public-facing Facebook page, we have two closed groups for members which are for parents of children with Rb and adults who have had Rb, both of which have seen increases in membership in the period.